imrukh/txnService/README.md

 # TRANSACTION-SERVICE
-Service for maintaining transaction, with parent child relation, for each parent there are multiple childs, Main api, For this we use Closure table based approach.
+Service for maintaining transaction, with parent child relation, for one parent, there may be n childs, for stroing child parent relation we are using Closure table based approach.

 ## Getting Started
 * Execute ```$mvn clean install```